DomGries/InnoDependencyInstaller/README.md

 * November 2020
     * Added native Inno Setup 6.1+ downloader instead of isxdl
     * Added .NET Core 3.1.10 version support
-    * Added ability to not check dependencies directory
-    * Improved security by using https download links
+    * Improved security by using HTTPS download links
     * Improved using official language strings to remove custom languages
-    * Improved setup code simplicity
+    * Improved code simplicity by merging it into a single file
     * Fixed triggering the UAC privilege elevation prompt when running an EXE dependency installer
     * Fixed ready page memo text in some cases
+    * Fixed checking full sql server before sql express
+    * Fixed exception on invalid string version comparison
-    * Removed pre Windows Vista dependencies
+    * Removed old unsupported dependencies
+    * Removed support for Itanium due to reaching end of life
+    * Removed installing dependencies from a local directory as they should be either statically included or downloaded

 ## License